ZTZBX/core-ztzbx/README.md

 **Register player**

-This will be use to register a user in the server
+This will be use to register a user in the server, return a string.

 ```cs
 // this is the player id